 Buying an acreage under $500,000 is a great way to enter the rural market and enjoy the benefits of space, privacy, and a simpler lifestyle — without breaking the bank.
 These properties are ideal for first-time acreage owners, hobby farmers, retirees, or families looking to escape the city while staying close to Calgary.
 Enjoy gardening, small-scale farming, or just relaxing under open skies.
 With land prices still accessible in areas like Wheatland, Kneehill County, and Vulcan County, now is the time to make your move to the country.

 Yes.
-While inventory is limited, you can find modest homes on 1–10 acres within 30–60 minutes of Calgary in areas like Wheatland and Foothills County.
+While inventory is competitive, you can find modest homes on 1–10 acres within 30–60 minutes of Calgary, especially in Wheatland County and Foothills County.

-Both are available.
-Listings include vacant land, serviced lots, and older homes that are ideal for renovation or first-time acreage buyers.
+Both options are available.
+You’ll find vacant lots, serviced parcels, and older homes perfect for renovations or first-time acreage buyers.

-Look in Wheatland County (east), Vulcan County (south), and Kneehill County (north) for the most affordable rural listings under $500K.
+Explore Wheatland County (east), Vulcan County (south), and Kneehill County (north) for some of the most affordable rural listings under $500K.

-Many properties are zoned for agricultural or country residential use, making them suitable for horses, chickens, or small livestock.
+Yes.
+Many of these properties are zoned for agricultural or country residential use, allowing for horses, chickens, or small livestock.

 Before purchasing in Foothills County, review land use regulations including maximum lot coverage, dwelling unit density, yard setbacks and height limits.
 You’ll need a Development Permit, must distinguish permitted versus discretionary uses, and check for overlay or environmental protection areas that may require additional assessments.
 Ensuring compliance with the Foothills County Land Use Bylaw is essential.
 Learn more.